May 10, 2017

 Satisficing vs Maximizing

 Fast, or Best?
-Choose your decision-making goal wisely, especially if you’re naturally a perfectionist.
+Choose your decision-making goal wisely, especially if you’re a natural perfectionist.

 You must choose when to Maximize, and when to Satisfice.
 It might seem like Maximizing is best, especially when you have teams of smart people who can do the maximizing.
 But often this is the wrong thing to do.

 Speed is one of the greatest competitive advantages, partially explaining why small up-starts are able to beat large incumbents.
-But speed requires satisficing, not maximizing.
+Speed requires satisficing, not maximizing.
 Strength in startups comes from shipping, with benefits accruing today instead of theoretical benefits in future, using customer reaction and real data to decide your next move, rather than planning many moves ahead, which you can’t do anyway.

 Satisficing is also best for “sand” in the “Rocks, Pebbles, Sand” analogy, when deliberation is the enemy.

 Still, maximizing is best for some decisions, particularly decisions that should be made slowly.
-Your Product & Business Strategy is rightly a slow obsession, best when taken from many angles, pounding it with devil’s advocacy, questioning every assumption, “sleeping on it” repeatedly, repeating pieces of it to customers, strangers, anyone who might have a useful reaction.
-Strategy isn’t something you want to change often, with entire teams and careers to be built on top of it, so maximization is best.
+Your Product & Business Strategy is a slow obsession, best when taken from many angles, pounding it with devil’s advocacy, questioning every assumption, “sleeping on it” repeatedly, repeating pieces of it to customers, strangers, anyone who might have a useful reaction.
+Strategy isn’t something you want to change often, with entire teams and careers being built on top of it, so maximization is best.

-But be careful; the same perfectionism that makes you a force to be reckoned with (and that drives your impostor syndrome) will lead you to maximize too often.
+For the most important decisions, maximize with Binstack.
+For almost anything else, satisficing is likely wiser.
+Be careful; the same perfectionism that makes you a force to be reckoned with (and that drives your impostor syndrome) will lead you to maximize too often.

-Pick the right one for each decision.
+Pick the right goal for each decision, and communicate it clearly.

 ☞ If you're enjoying this, please subscribe and share this article! ☜